dielomawsome/TechEd/README.md

 TechEd Watch-and-code CodeJam

-# SAP BTP Trial Account Setup - Murali - Diego to pre-populate from OpenSAP & Murali to validate.
+# SAP BTP Trial Account Setup
-## Steps to create BTP Trial Account
+In order to participate in this CodeJam, you will need a BTP account.
+If you have an account already, you can use that.
+Alternatively you can setup a Trial account following these steps: https://developers.sap.com/tutorials/hcp-create-trial-account.html

 # SAP BTP Development Environment Setup - Jorg & Murali
 ## Option 1: SAP Business Application Studio